Max850709/Chat-Program/README.md

 This program provides multiple users to send messages at the same time in a private room.

 # Background
-It is one of the assignment in my Master of Software Development in University of Utah, and it uses Java with Websocket to send the message within the program.
+It is one of the assignment in my Master of Software Development in University of Utah.
+It uses _Java_ with _Websocket_ to send the message within the program.
-The front end is JavaScript and HTML.
+The front end is _JavaScript_ and _HTML_.

 # Install
 Git clone to your local repository